liuluddex/liuluddex.github.io/content/project/2D-ADAS-Verification/index.md

   - [Tool Error Comparisons](#tool-error-comparisons)
   - [Performance Comparison of Attack Strategy Search Algorithms](#performance-comparison-of-attack-strategy-search-algorithms)

+<script type="text/javascript" async src="https://cdn.jsdelivr.net/npm/mathjax@3/es5/tex-mml-chtml.js"></script>

 ### Verification with Hybrid Automaton Reachability

 #### Vehicle Parameters

+We use the Audi A7 as the subject of our study, with its key vehicle parameters listed in Tab.
+1. For example, its weight is 1945 kg.

 <table>
     <script type="text/javascript" async